JulieHM/hotell_booking/README.md

 ## Prerequisites

 * [Python 3.7](https://www.python.org/downloads/release/python-382/) or later
 * MySQL package for Python.
-[Read this first.](#License) Can be installed with the following command:
+Read 'Running the website locally' below first.
+Can be installed with the following command:

     ```
     pip install mysql-connector